 What Is a Cyber Security Plan?

-Cyber security governance plans are critical components of any significant change in business operations — from mergers and acquisitions to evolving service offerings and new corporate partnerships.
+Cyber security governance plans are critical components of any significant change in business operations — from mergers and acquisitions (M&A) to evolving service offerings and new corporate partnerships.

 These plans are designed to identify potential risks, implement key defenses and improve corporate response to emerging threats.
 They assess the small- and large-scale impacts of business change across the IT landscape.
 They’re also an essential element of any corporate effort to help achieve cyber security compliance and address evolving regulatory expectations.